cloud-gov/compliance-docs/SI-Policy.md

 cloud.gov employs tools at information system entry and exit points to detect and eradicate malicious code with real-time scans, with virus definitions updated hourly.
 These send alerts to the Cloud Operations team if malicious code is detected.
 The Cloud Operations team follows the [Security Incident Response Guide](https://cloud.gov/docs/ops/security-ir/) upon detection of any potential security incident.

-All 18F-developed open source code that is used in the cloud.gov system is scanned using static analysis tools.
+All GSA TTS-developed open source code that is used in the cloud.gov system is scanned using static analysis tools.
 When anyone proposes a change to the code (a pull request), the static analysis tool automatically runs and displays results.

 See SI-3, SI-3 (1), SC-3 (2), SC-3 (7).